Galactic-Empire-SDC/Ratings-Reviews/README.md

-# Project Atlier : Backend System
+# Gambit Outlet : Backend System
 This project is an API infrastructure service for the ratings and reviews module of a retail e-commerce application.
 ## Technologies Used
 Node | Express | PostgreSQL | AWS EC2 | NGINX